 The Ninth Circuit has held that failing to give a jury deference instruction based on the general principles outlined in Bell was an error.
 Norwood, 591 F.3d at 1066-67 (“Prison officials are entitled to deference whether a prisoner challenges excessive force or conditions of confinement.”).
 In subsequent cases, the Ninth Circuit explained that a deference instruction should be given only where both of the conditions in Bell were present: first, the prison officials adopted and executed “policies and practices that in their judgment are needed to preserve internal order and discipline and to maintain institutional security,” Shorter v.
 Baca, 895 F.3d 1176, 1183 (9th Cir.
 2018) (quoting Bell, 441 U.S. at 547), and second, the record did not contain “substantial evidence showing [that the prison’s] policies are an unnecessary or unjustified response to problems of jail security.”
 Id. (quoting Florence, 566 U.S. at 323); see also Fierro v.
 Smith, 39 F.4th 640, 648 (9th Cir.
 2022) (restating the rule that “two conditions” inform whether the deference instruction should be given when prisoners assert Eighth Amendment claims challenging their treatment in prison, namely “whether the treatment the prisoner challenges (1) was provided pursuant to a security-based policy or practice, and, if so, (2) was a necessary, justified, and non-exaggerated response to security needs”).

 In light of the two Bell conditions, the Ninth Circuit has explained the contours of giving a deference instruction in different scenarios.
 The plaintiff bears the burden of producing “substantial evidence” in the record that the two conditions are not met.
-Shorter, 895 F.3d at 1183 (“In the absence of substantial evidence in the record to indicate that the officials have exaggerated their response to [security] considerations courts should ordinarily defer to their expert judgment in such matters” (citing Block v.
+Shorter, 895 F.3d at 1183 (“In the absence of substantial evidence in the record to indicate that the officials have exaggerated their response to [security] considerations courts should ordinarily defer to their expert judgment in such matters.” (citing Block v.
 Rutherford, 468 U.S. 576, 584-85 (1984)).
 If the plaintiff has failed to carry this burden, or if the parties do not dispute that both Bell conditions are met, the trial court must give a jury the deference instruction.
 Fierro, 39 F.4th at 648; Norwood, 591 F.3d at 1067.
 Where the parties agree that one condition is met and one is absent, or that both conditions are absent, then the trial court may not give the jury deference instruction.
 Fierro, 39 F.4th at 648.

 In cases involving the denial of medical care to prisoners, which highlight Bell’s first condition (whether the policy or procedure addressed the need for prison security), the deference instruction should not be given “unless a party’s presentation of the case draws a plausible connection between a security-based policy or practice and the challenged medical care decision.”
 Chess v.
 Dovey, 790 F.3d 961, 972 (9th Cir.
 2015); see also Shorter, 895 F.3d at 1184 (holding that “the [jury deference] instruction may be given only when there is evidence that the treatment to which the plaintiff objects was provided pursuant to a security-based policy”); Coston v.
 Nangalama, 13 F.4th 729, 734 (9th Cir.
 2021) (holding, in a medical care case, that the deference instruction should not have been given because, among other things, defendants “did not draw a plausible connection between a security-based policy or practice and the challenged decision to terminate [defendant’s] morphine prescription without tapering”).